 This pumpkin spice granola is a naturally sweetened and salty snack that is a healthy and crunchy way to curb your sweet tooth.
-Plus, it includes pumpkin seeds which are a great source of magnesium, zinc, and omega 3s.
+Plus, it includes pumpkin seeds, which are a great source of magnesium, zinc, and omega 3s.
 It works beautifully with milk, yogurt, on top of ice cream, or by the handful.
-Now if you want to get totally insane you could totally top this with some of this delicious homemade caramel sauce.
-You can also change it up and add in some chocolate chips (after it has cooled), shredded coconut, other nuts and seeds.
+Now, if you want to get totally insane, you could totally top this with some of this delicious homemade caramel sauce.
+You can also change it up and add in some chocolate chips (after it has cooled), shredded coconut, or other nuts and seeds.

 - Preheat oven to 325.